Scotland National Football Team at World Cup 2026

 Frequently Asked Questions

-Who is Scotland's head coach and what tactics does he use?
+Who is Scotland's head coach for World Cup 2026?

 Who makes the Scotland 2026 World Cup kit?